tychen742/dataSciencePy/materials/r-intro.md

 50 / 1000 * 2.2
 ```

-* Write code in text editor and run either by line or all code
+* Write code in the text editor and run either by line or all code

 ```
 50